 Organic fertilizers:

 In the past, we used composted chicken litter from certified organic laying hens.
 In 2024, we reached our goal of relying only on legume cover crops for all of our nitrogen fertility needs.
 We do not use any fertilizers that are by-products of conventional agriculture like feathermeal, bonemeal, soymeal, ect. so that our farm is not dependent on conventional ag.
-Our soil is deficient in potassium, so we use the mineral potassium sulfate which is solar evaporated from Great Salt Lake in Utah.

 Organic pesticides: